-There will be a Regina launch of GUSH: menstrual manifestos for our times (Frontenac House) featuring editors Tanis MacDonald, Rosanna Deerchild, and Ariel Gordon (with me as one of the contributors) slated to take place during the Congress of the Humanities, May 26, 2018 at 7 pm.
+There will be a Saskatoon launch of GUSH: menstrual manifestos for our times (edited by Tanis MacDonald, Rosanna Deerchild, and Ariel Gordon with me as one of the contributors) at McNally Robinson on July 17, 2018, at 7pm.

 I’m currently working on a large anatomy-themed piece that you can check the progress on my Instagram.